MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**
 They increasingly shape mapping, navigation, travel discovery, local search, and urban analytics.
-When their internal “mental maps” are uneven, they can systematically amplify already-visible places while rendering peripheral communities digitally invisible — reinforcing spatial inequality at scale.
+When their internal “mental maps” are uneven, they can systematically amplify already-visible places while rendering peripheral communities digitally invisible - reinforcing spatial inequality at scale.

 This project asks a simple but critical question:
-> *Do AI systems perceive cities the way humans do — or do they distort urban space even further?*
+> *Do AI systems perceive cities the way humans do - or do they distort urban space even further?*

 **What I built**
-- Adapted **Stanley Milgram’s urban recognisability experiments** from human cognition to multimodal LLMs.
+- Adapted **Stanley Milgram's urban recognisability experiments** from human cognition to multimodal LLMs.
 - Designed a **spatial auditing framework** to measure *what models predict*, *how often they do so*, *what they systematically confuse*, and *which signals they rely on*.
 - Introduced two complementary evaluation metrics:
-  - **Recognisability** — how accurately places are identified.
+  - **Recognisability** - how accurately places are identified.
-  - **Visibility** — how strongly places dominate model predictions.
+  - **Visibility** - how strongly places dominate model predictions.
 - Evaluated borough-level recognition and **structured misclassification patterns** across **image and text modalities**.
 - Analysed **model reasoning and descriptions** using NLP:
   - image-task **justifications**, and